An 8 day tour of traditional Cornwall

 Morning at leisure, afternoon visit to the traditional Cornish fishing village of Polperro which enjoys traffic free narrow winding streets and lanes, tiny fisherman’s cottages, a picturesque harbour along with interesting shops, cafes and restaurants.
 Dinner at the hotel.B, D

 A full day to the vibrant waterfront city of Plymouth, wander the Barbican’s quaint cobbled quayside with its array of specialist shops, restaurants and cafés or visit Plymouth Hoe where Sir Francis Drake had his legendary game of bowls.
 Dinner on our return to the Portbyhan Hotel.B, D

-After breakfast we have a morning visit to Falmouth.
-In the afternoon we have an included boat trip along the banks of the beautiful River Fal to Truro, Cornwall's only city where centre stage is the impressive cathedral, surrounded by back streets with an abundance of independent shops.
-We have time at leisure before we return to Looe and dinner at the Portbyhan Hotel.B, D
+After breakfast we head to Truro, Cornwall’s city where centre stage is the impressive cathedral, surrounded by back streets with an abundance of independent shops.
+In the afternoon we have an included boat trip along the banks of the beautiful River Fal.
+We return to Looe and dinner at the Portbyhan Hotel.B, D

 Coast to Coast today, as we head via Bodmin and Wadebridge to Padstow on the Camel Estuary, time for lunch in this popular seaside resort, with its bustling narrow streets and quaint harbour.
 Farewell dinner on our return to Looe.B, D